What is rizatriptan?

 Rizatriptan is a prescription medicine, so you’ll need to talk to your doctor first to see if it’s right for you.
 Ready to get started?
 You can complete a Cove doctor consultation now.

-Right away, of course (which means you should try to take it at the very first sign of a migraine).
+Right away, of course (which means you should try to take it at the very first sign of an attack).
 You can take standard rizatriptan tablets with water, with or without food.
 Rizatriptan ODT can be taken without water or food, which is helpful for people who get nauseous during migraine attacks.

 If any of the below looks familiar, definitely talk to your doctor before taking rizatriptan because, like any prescription medication, drug interactions and side effects can be unpleasant.
 Here are some risk factors to consider: